automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Saurornithoides.md

 # Saurornithoides
-## Description: A Troodon-like predator from central Asia.
+## A Troodon-like predator from central Asia.